Pungyeon/docker-traefik-example/README.md

 > docker-compose run -d

 The `-d` flag ensuring that we will run the services in the background.
 Now, we can visit our traefik dashboard at http://localhost:8080 and have a look at our running containers.
-On the bottom of the dashboard, you will be able to see a routing rule for our web server, with a host name similar to `Host:web.dockerexample.docker.localhost`.
+On the bottom of the dashboard, you will be able to see a routing rule for our web server, with a host name similar to `Host:web.pungy.local`.
 This is the hostname that our webserver has received from our traefik reverse-proxy.
 To ensure that everything is working, let's send off a request!

-> curl -H Host:web.dockercomposeexample.docker.localhost http://localhost
+> curl -H Host:web.pungy.local http://localhost

 ```
 Note: that the -H tag adds headers.
 In this case we have added a Host header, with the hostname defined in traefik.
 This can be substituted with a DNS or /etc/hosts entry.